jamargoochIT/configure-gplockouts/README.md

-Here we can change the what we need by clicking on a setting and checking the box marked define this policy setting.
+Here we can change what we need by clicking on a setting and checking the box marked define this policy setting.
-The last setting: Reset Account Lockout Counter After, will reset the account lockout attempt counter if they wait a specific amount of time, for example if this setting is set to 5 minutes and they have a lockout threshold of 3 (how many failed attempts before the user gets locked out.) and they fail 2 lockouts, then they wait 5 minutes, the user will have 3 more failed attempts again instead of having only 1 left.<br>
+The last setting: Reset Account Lockout Counter After, will reset the account lockout attempt counter if they wait a specific amount of time, for example if this setting is set to 5 minutes and they have a lockout threshold of 3 (how many failed attempts before the user gets locked out.) and they fail 2 lockouts, then they wait 5 minutes, the user will have 3 more failed attempts left again instead of having only 1 left.<br>

 ![48](https://github.com/user-attachments/assets/389cd282-22ec-42e4-b40a-397ba0996c86)